-Welcome to the DoD Civilian Acquisition Workforce Personnel Demonstration Project (AcqDemo).
+Welcome to the DoD Civilian Acquisition Workforce Personnel Demonstration Project-AcqDemo.
 AcqDemo was implemented in January 1999 to experiment with new and different personnel management concepts and determine whether such changes in personnel policy and procedures would result in improved Federal personnel management.
-AcqDemo is a flexible and responsive personnel system designed to enhance the DoD's ability to attract, motivate, and retain a high-quality acquisition workforce (AWF) as well as supporting personnel assigned to work directly with the AWF 51% or more of their time.
+AcqDemo is a flexible and responsive personnel system designed to enhance the DoD's ability to attract, motivate, and retain a high-quality acquisition workforce.